-Charlie Hardwick and Patrick Driver have been announced as the leads in Philip Correia’s exciting, edgy new production Sid and Viv.
+Charlie Hardwick and Patrick Driver have been announced as the leads in Philip Correia’s exciting, edgy new production Hyem (yem, hjem, home) .

 They will be joined by Aimee Kelly, Joe Blakemore, Ryan Nolan and Sarah Balfour.

-Everyone says Sid and Viv’s house is dangerous, weird and a bit freaky.
-So why does Dunney think it feels so much like home?
-Dunney is a young lad who doesn’t fit in and to make matters worse he lives in Blyth, Northumberland, voted ‘the second worse town to live in Britain 1992’.
-His school, the police, even his parents don’t want him.
+Everyone says Mick and Sylv’s is dangerous.
+So why does Dummey think it feels so much like home?
+Alan Dummet or ‘Dummey’ is a young lad who doesn’t fit in.
+To make matters worse he lives on the Fountain Park estate, Northumberland, voted the second worst estate to live in Britain 1992.
+It doesn’t even have a fountain.
+Or a park.
+His school, the Police, even his parents don’t want him.
 Nobody does.
-That is until he meets Sid and Viv.
-Sid and Viv are pensioners who don’t act their age.
-They introduce Dunney to a side of life he’s never seen before.
-Their house has a secret code, a left-wing dog and a 6ft python.
-Unbeknownst to Dunney, joining the apparently secretive gang at Sid and Viv’s house has consequences he could never have imagined.
+That is until he meets Mick and Sylv.
+This new home has a secret code, a left-wing dog and a 6ft python.
+Unbeknownst to Dummey, joining the apparently secretive gang at Mick and Sylv’s has consequences he could never have imagined.

-“We’ve gotten so accustomed to the message of division in the U.K. we’ve forgotten how to imagine.
-We can change the message through inclusion.
-That’s the story of Sid and Viv.
-This play is about community.
-It’s about inclusion and laughter and people.
+“We’ve grown so accustomed to the message of division, we’ve forgotten how to imagine change.
+We can alter our narrative through inclusion and community.
+That’s the story of HYEM (yem, hjem, home).
+This play is about home.
+It’s about overcoming isolation and laughter and people.
 Arts participation in the North East is around 31%.
 This is a play to change that.
-Our cast our North Eastern.
+Our cast are mostly from the North East.
 We’re showcasing them in London and then taking them back home.”

 HYEM (yem, hjem, home) plays Theatre503 from 30 August – 30 September 2017.
 For more information or to buy tickets, please visit the website.